 Who is a Customer?

-A customer is one who seeks to sell, exchange, purchase, rent or lease real estate, but has not hired the real estate licensee to represent them.
+A customer is one who seeks to sell, exchange, purchase, rent or lease real estate, but has not entered into a contract with the real estate brokerage to represent them.

 As a customer, you cannot expect the licensee to act as your agent or advocate on your behalf.
 A real estate licensee can, however, provide valuable market information and services to assist you as a customer.
 A licensee is also obligated by law to treat customers honestly, to disclose material defects actually known by the licensee pertaining to the on-site physical condition of the real estate, and to promptly present all offers and counter offers.

 A licensee working “with” a customer may perform ministerial administrative acts, which include showing property, preparing and presenting offers and agreement, and providing information and assistance concerning the transaction.

 A client is a person who establishes an agency relationship with a licensee through a written contract and agrees to be represented by the agent in the real estate transaction.
 This contract must clearly establish the terms and obligations of both the client and the licensee/firm who becomes the agent.

 As a client, in addition to the customer-level services listed above, you can expect the following client-level services: